 Our landscape plants need water to enable their growth and cool their foliage.
 In nature, this water comes from rainfall; in gardens we commonly provide supplemental water with our irrigation systems.
-The amount of supplemental water we apply can vary throughout the year and is influenced by the (1) types of plants, (2) seasonal climate, (3) microclimates and (4) soil types.
-As might be expected, we apply the most water to our gardens from April through October when there is little rainfall! and when the days are longest and temperatures highest.
+The amount of supplemental water we apply can vary throughout the year and is mostly influenced by the (1) types of plants, (2) seasonal climate, (3) microclimates and (4) soil types.
+As might be expected, we apply the most water to our gardens from April through October after winter rains are finished and when the days are longest and temperatures highest.
 We also provide more water to plants growing in sunny areas and when they are flowering.
 Less supplemental water is needed in the winter months when temperatures are cooler, days are shorter and when we have seasonal rains.

-Irrigation Schedule 1 has been developed for Low Water Use Plants that need limited amounts of supplemental water during the summer to grow well in the Inland Empire.
-These plants include many cacti and succulents, and various California native, Southwestern and Mediterranean plants.
-Plants included in Irrigation Schedule 1 are among our most drought adapted choices for our landscapes and gardens.
+Irrigation Schedule 2 has been developed for Low Water Use Plants that need a consistent amount of supplemental water during the summer and fall in order to grow well in the Inland Empire.
+These plants include a variety of California native, Southwestern and Mediterranean plants that use this water to maintain good foliage character and to avoid extreme drought stress for best garden performance.
 The Irrigation Schedule and Graph shown below, has been designed to provide you with the (5) baseline amount and frequency of supplemental irrigation water on a monthly basis for established gardens with these plants.
 Winter rains can provide winter water from November through March, but we need to provide supplemental water during our long hot and dry cycle of the year.

-Jan Feb Mar Apr May Jun Jul Aug Sep Oct Nov Dec Runs per Month 0 to 2x 0 to 2x 0 to 2x 1x 0 to 2x 0 to 2x Inches per Run 1" 1" 1" 1" 1" 1" 1" 1" 1" 1" 1" 1" Inches per Month 0 to 2" 0 to 2" 0 to 2" 1" 1" 1" 1" 1" 1" 1" 0 to 2" 0 to 2"
+Jan Feb Mar Apr May Jun Jul Aug Sep Oct Nov Dec Runs per Month 0x to 2x 0x to 2x 0x to 2x 1x to 2x 0x to 2x 0x to 2x Inches per Run 1" 1" 1" 1" 1" 1" 1" 1" 1" 1" 1" 1" Inches per Month 0" to 2" 0" to 2" 0" to 2" 1" to 2" 0" to 2" 0" to 2"

-Low Water Use Plants Irrigation Schedule 1
+Low Water Use Plants Irrigation Schedule 2

-Range of supplemental summer water: 7" Range of supplemental winter water: 0"-10"
+Range of supplemental summer water: 7"-14" Range of supplemental winter water: 0"-10"

-Look at Irrigation Schedule 1 above.
-For plants assigned to Irrigation Schedule 1 we have provided you with a chart that shows how many times to water each month (Runs per Month) and how much water to apply during each application (Inches per Run), and the total amount of monthly supplemental water (Inches per Month) needed to sustain these plants.
-As you can see, monthly supplemental water needs for plants assigned to Irrigation Schedule 1 need only 1 inch of supplemental water from April through October.
-In contrast, these plants grow best with when we have good winter rains; if these rains do not occur we should irrigate up to 2 inches to make up for the lack of rainfall.
-This chart also indicates to apply 1 inch of water during each irrigation cycle.
+Look at Irrigation Schedule 2 above.
+For plants assigned to Irrigation Schedule 2 we have provided you with a chart that shows how many times to water each month (Runs per Month) and how much water to apply during each application (Inches per Run), and the total amount of monthly supplemental water (Inches per Month) needed to sustain these plants.
+As you can see, monthly supplemental water needs for plants assigned to Irrigation Schedule 2 need 1 to 2 inches of supplemental water from April through October.
+Therefor, apply at least 1 inch of water from April to October, and increase it to 2 inches per month during heat spells and for plants growing in hotter and drier garden locations.
+Winter irrigation is needed only when winter rains are less than 2 inches per month from November through March.
+This chart also indicates to apply 1 inch of water in during each irrigation cycle.